-T-Mobile's new Value plans broken down in leaked documentAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile's new Value plans broken down in leaked documentAlex Wagner - Editorial Director of News and Content

 Over the weekend, T-Mobile officially added its new UNcarrier Value plan lineup to its website, allowing customers to sign up for a base $50 plan and then add more high-speed data (up to 12GB) and family plan lines as they need.
 T-Mobile has since simplified the plans page a bit, only showing customers the 500MB, 2GB and unlimited 4G data options, but all of the different add-ons could still be a bit confusing to interested consumers.
 A new leak from TmoNews may help clear up the situation, as the site has posted an internal T-Mobile document that breaks down all of the new Value plans and the add-ons, as well as their prices.
 A larger version is available at the bottom of this post.

 As we saw yesterday, the base Value plan for individuals is $50 per month and includes unlimited talk, text and data, with 500MB of high-speed data and mobile hotspot included.
 Customers can then add $10 for an additional 2GB of high-speed data, all the way up to 12GB for $110 per month, or they can select unlimited 4G data for $70.
 However, customers that go the unlimited 4G data route must add mobile hotspot separately if that's something that they're interested in, with prices ranging from 500MB for $0 per month up to 4.5GB for $20 per month.